This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 Making your Own Charcoal

-Step 2 – Dig a pit, approximately 3 feet deep and just large enough for your non-burnable lid to fully cover.
-I took my lid from a bottom-less garbage can, and used the can as an extra insert in my pit.
+Dig a pit, approximately 3 feet deep and just large enough for your non-burnable lid to fully cover.
+I took my lid from a bottomless garbage can, and used the can as an extra insert in my pit.
 Using a can, however, is optional.

-Step 5 – Once there is a bed of coals, add in your to-be-charcoaled wood.
+Once there is a bed of coals, add in your to-be-charcoaled wood.
 As soon as this wood is well caught, put your lid on the pit.
 Use your rake and shovel to position the lid.
 You want limited air flow for 3-6 hours, depending on how dry the wood is.
-Air flow should be mostly off-gassing, and a low smoulder.
+Air flow should be mostly off-gassing, and a low smolder.
 It should smell like creosote.

-Step 6 – After the smoulder has maintained for 4-6 hours, there should be barely any smoke rising.
+After the smolder has maintained for 4-6 hours, there should be barely any smoke rising.
 At this point, you can either cut off all air, or just wait for 24-48 hours.
 This wait period lets your charcoal cool, gets rid of live coals, and prevents spontaneous combustion when you open the pit.

 Variations for Long-Term Charcoal Making